00MG00/F0.9-with-ENDP45mm/README.md

 # F#0.9-ENDP-45mm
-I'm new here, so i don't have any idea how I should use this site, but my friend you will see here my studies on Zemax.
+I'm new here, so I don't have any idea how to use this site.
+But my friend, you will see my studies on Zemax here..